fvaleri/strimzi-debugging/sessions/003/README.md

 persistentvolumeclaim/my-pvc created
 ```

-Mount the new volume using the additional volume feature within Kafka template (rolling update).
+Mount the new volume using the additional volume feature in the Kafka template.
+This triggers a rolling update.
-It is required to use `/mnt` mount point.
+The mount point must be under `/mnt`.

 > [!WARNING]
-> Adding a custom volume triggers pod restarts, which can make it difficult to capture an issue that has already occurred.
+> Adding a custom volume triggers pod restarts, which can make it difficult to capture issues that have already occurred.
-> If the issue cannot be easily reproduced in a test environment, configuring the volume in advance could help avoid the pod restarts when you need them most.
+> If the issue cannot be easily reproduced in a test environment, consider configuring the volume in advance to avoid disruptive pod restarts when you need to capture diagnostic data.

 ```sh
 $ kubectl patch k my-cluster --type merge -p '